 3 easy ways to automate your portfolio admin

-Investors tend to fall into two camps when it comes to maintaining their investment portfolios.
-They either attempt to track every minor detail in a spreadsheet – or they don’t really bother doing it at all.
+Investors tend to fall into two camps when it comes to staying on top of their investment portfolios.
+They either attempt to track every minor detail and metric in a complicated spreadsheet – or they don’t really bother doing it at all.

 Keeping your portfolio up-to-date with your latest trades is a crucial step to staying ahead of your portfolio admin, as it ensures that your performance figures are accurate and allows you to make timely data-driven investing decisions.
 There are 3 ways to get your new trades into Sharesight: